PRakashJadhav/Projects/Java - Item Level Calculator/README.txt

 The application also demonstrates a set of classes I wrote that allows for easier Java application creation.
-Using a set of abstract classes, a developer can create windows, displays with buttons and fields, mouse and keybaord listeners, and file writers/loaders.
+Using a set of abstract classes, a developer can create windows, displays with buttons and fields, mouse and keyboard listeners, and file writers/loaders.
 As someone who likes using Java to make applications, someone who particularly hates using predefined objects like JButtons, and as someone who wants an easier way to create/use windows and displays where needed, I wrote predefined, yet still flexible and implementable, classes of this sort.
-The main portion of these classes are the buttons and fields, which are interactable items in the display that are (in my opinion) much more easily implementable than the Java ones.
+The main portion of these classes are the buttons and fields, which are interactive items in the display that are (in my opinion) much more easily implementable than the Java ones.
 These classes are in the "Application" package.